swc-bb/2018-03-13-Potsdam-Berlin/index.md

   Modify the block below if there are any special requirements.
 -->
 <p id="requirements">
-  <strong>Requirements:</strong> Participants are highly encouraged to usw the provided IT-infrastructure (computer).
-  This is a Linux system.
-Please note that the content taught can be used and easiliy be transfered later on to other operating systems.
-  If you implicitly want to use your own laptop, we cannot guarantee full support.
-  An installation routine (also only for Linux) will be provided in advance, so you can install the required software.
+   They should have a few specific software packages installed

+  <strong>Requirements:</strong> Participants must bring a laptop with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
 Specific software packages required are listed
   <a href="#setup">below</a>.
-They are also required to abide by
+They are also required to abide by Software Carpentry's <a href="{{site.swc_site}}/conduct.html">Code of Conduct</a>.
-  Software Carpentry's
-  <a href="{{site.swc_site}}/conduct.html">Code of Conduct</a>.
 </p>

 <!--